 Copyright is unfortunately a complicated subject.
 Please don't hesitate to contact me for individual help.
 I can help with determining copyright status of images in Brown's licensed databases or other sources.
 I can also help you in locating images and image sources or rights owners for use in academic publications.

 A classroom presentation or paper illustration?

-In general, images used in a classroom presentation, for a scholarly lecture, or in an unpublished assigned paper, fall under the concept of Fair Use.
+In general, images used in a classroom presentation, for a scholarly lecture, on a password-protected class website, or in an unpublished assigned paper, fall under the concept of Fair Use.
 Fair use is an exception to the exclusive rights granted by copyright.
 For further information, consult the this document from the United States Copyright Office:

 A lecture to a paying audience?